 If you are logged in with a tenant different than the default one, its name is displayed in the User menu, along with the username, next to the Alerts notification icon.

 You can change the language using the drop-downs displayed on multiple pages at host and tenant levels.
-You have two options to choose from: English and 日本語.
+You can choose between English, 日本語, русский, français.
 The default is English.

 According to their position on the pages, there are two types of drop-downs:

 A. On the General tab - The language settings here affect the user interface at host level, the Login page, while also propagating at tenant level.
 The only way for the propagated language to take effect is if no other local changes have been made.